 According to the UN, changes in the state of the environment are of critical importance for ecosystems.
 The loss of biodiversity and disruption of ecosystems are among the greatest challenges facing the world today.
 While much of this is due to changes in land use, pollution, harvesting, alien species and climate change are also part of the problem.
-Society must be restructured towards greener forms of development and value creation with more efficient use and recycling of resources.
+Society must be restructured towards greener forms of incorporate considerations relating to the natural environment and nature's tolerance thresholds.